 Myth #4: Plastic surgery won’t leave any scars.

 Plastic surgery involves reshaping your body, which often requires incisions.
 There are many ways to reduce the size of scars and make them less noticeable — such as placing the incision in an area that’s usually covered by clothing — but it’s impossible to completely avoid scars.

 Fortunately, there are ways you can minimize scarring, such as topical treatments and dermabrasion.
 Topical treatments can help your scar heal faster and dermabrasion is a skin-smoothing technique that minimizes the visibility of scars.

 Make sure you follow your provider’s instructions and allow your body time to heal.

 Myth #5: When it comes to plastic surgery, all providers are the same.

 Plastic surgery is like any medical procedure, and you should feel comfortable with your provider and confident in their medical expertise.
-This will not only impact the results of your procedure, but your overall experience, as well.
+This will impact the results of your procedure and your overall experience.

 As you search for your provider, consider asking them:

 - Whether they are board certified by the American Board of Plastic Surgery — the board that maintains ongoing training and professional standards for plastic surgeons in the US